ElementsProject/lightning/doc/lightningd-config.5.md

 load plugins which have been disabled, using lightning-plugin(7) `start`.

  **important-plugin**=*PLUGIN*
-Speciy a plugin to run as part of C-lightning.
+Speciy a plugin to run as part of Core Lightning.
 This can be specified multiple times to add multiple plugins.
-Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via lightning-plugin(7) `stop`), C-lightning will also stop running.
+Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via lightning-plugin(7) `stop`), Core Lightning will also stop running.
-This way, you can monitor crashes of important plugins by simply monitoring if C-lightning terminates.
+This way, you can monitor crashes of important plugins by simply monitoring if Core Lightning terminates.
 Built-in plugins, which are installed with lightningd(8), are automatically considered important.